 6. Billy Bob’s Ice Cream Parlour

-Billy Bob’s Parlour Ltd, Calm Slate Farm, Bolton Abbey, North Yorkshire, BD23 6EU.
+Billy Bob’s Ice Cream Parlour, Calm Slate Farm, Bolton Abbey, North Yorkshire, BD23 6EU.

 7. Temple Newsam

 The perfect spot for family days out, Temple Newsam has loads for you to do with the kids.
-The house is well worth exploring, with loads of history inside – and the kids will find all manner of entertainment here, including outdoor and heritage games.
-There’s also a farm on site, so your little ones can meet pigs, cows, sheep, goats and ducks, while you pick up a few local delicacies in the shop.
+The house is well worth exploring, with loads of history inside – and the kids will find all manner of entertainment here, including outdoor trails and heritage games.
+There’s also a farm on site, so your little ones can meet all the pigs, cows, sheep, goats and ducks, before you pick up a few local delicacies in the farm shop.

 Temple Newsam, Temple Newsam Road, Leeds, West Yorkshire, LS15 0AE.